SBU-BMI/MappingOHDSI2HDF5/README.md

 The first step is to build additional tables in the PostGreSQL database that will be used for the mapping.
 The map2 tables are  denormalized versions of the OHDSI tables that haves primary keys of ’visit_occurrence_id’.
-The SQL script can be executed in an editor or using the program ’execute_sql.py’.
+The SQL script can be executed in an editor or using the program ’execute_sql.py’ which requires a SQLAlchemy connection string.

 ## Mapping to JSON documents

-The first mapping step is to save `runtime_config.example.json` as `runtime_config.json`.
-The file must be edited to include database connection properties.
+Before running the mapping script the `runtime_config.example.json` needs to copied to `runtime_config.json`.
+The filemust be edited to include database connection properties.

 ```bash
 python  ../../TransformDBtoHDF5ML/scripts/build_document_mapping_from_db.py -c ohdsi_db_2_json.json -r runtime_config.json
 ```

 Each visit/encounter document contains information about a visit: conditions, observations, procedures, measurements, and drug exposures.
-The document is keyed by the ’visit_occurrence_id’ and each JSON file comtains a subset of documents.
+The document is keyed by the ’visit_occurrence_id’ and each JSON file contains a subset of documents.
+The JSON file is nearly human readable and it is good idea to review the document to determine if the data is mapped For large datasets the uJSON library should be utilized to optimize file writing.
+The JSON files can get large and gzip compression will help save file storage space.

+In addition to the JSON documents two other type of files are generated.

 ## Mapping to HDF5